ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 **Custom connection beans**

 The Level 114 sample creates a custom connection factory.
-Have two or more custom factories allows an application to create connection to multiple MQ host / port / channel combinations.
+Have two or more custom factories allows an application to create connections to multiple MQ host / port / channel combinations.

 It consists of 4 modules.